Sublinear scaling in non-Markovian open quantum systems simulations: Applications

 \subsubsection{Numerical results and computation time}

 Figure~\ref{fig:coherence_decay}(a,b) shows the time-evolution of the coherence, calculated using the sequential and the divide-and-conquer algorithm, for $\eta=0.01, \Delta t=1/32$ and $\eta=0.1, \Delta t=1/128$, respectively.
-For the case $H_S=0$ that we consider, exact results can be obtained by polaron transformation~\cite{Review_Nazir}, and these are shown for comparison.
+For the case $H_S=0$ that we consider, exact results can be obtained by polaron transformation~\cite{Review_Nazir}

+where $\coth(\beta\omega/2)\to 1$ for zero temperature $T\to 0$.
+These results are shown for comparison in Figure~\ref{fig:coherence_decay}.
 For the weaker coupling, we see both methods are capable of recovering the exact result when the compression threshold $\epsilon$ is small enough.
 For the stronger coupling strength convergence is not reached, as discussed further below.

 Of particular interest here is how the computation time for the construction of the PT-MPOs scales as a function of the compression threshold $\epsilon$.
 This is presented in Fig.~\ref{fig:coherence_decay}(c) for baths with coupling strengths $\eta=0.01$, $\eta=0.04$, and $\eta=0.1$ and time steps $\Delta t=1/32$.
 For weak coupling $\eta=0.01$, we find the divide-and-conquer scheme to be about one order of magnitude faster than the sequential algorithm for all relevant compression thresholds.
 As shown in Fig.~\ref{fig:coherence_decay}(a) for this coupling, both methods reproduce exact results for small thresholds $\epsilon=10^{-9}$, while they incur comparable numerical errors for large thresholds $\epsilon=10^{-6}$.